 Please only apply if the timing of this program will allow you to commit 4-8 hours a week for about 6 weeks and present your best work.
 Also, if your time will barely allow you to “complete” the training but not develop and implement a training for others in the near future, please encourage others in your network who can commit to both personal and community goals envisioned by the program.
 All deadlines, dates, and terms of commitment are specified in the application form.
 Engaging in any activity that undermines originality/integrity undermines the goals of the program, so we will exclude any participants who do so.

-Program Coordinators | Hosts:
+Program Coordinators | Hosts

 SUNY Stony Brook University, USA